-a.
-PAOs use communication skills, strategies, and tactics to support a commander's objectives.
+- a.
+PAOs use communication skills, strategies and tactics to support a commander's objectives.
 Career progression produces senior PAOs who can lead an organization's communication enterprise and demonstrate an awareness and ability to navigate the dynamics of the information environment to achieve desired communication end states.
 Successful senior PAOs communicate strategically, demonstrate critical thinking, conduct thorough problem set analysis, execute tactically, and provide astute counsel to flag officers and staffs.
 Providing direct support to three- and four-star flag officers, and senior executives, including political appointees, is the pinnacle of a PAO's career.
-As such, sustained superior performance in diverse billets, particularly direct senior leader support, operational staffs, community leadership, Washington, D.C. headquarters, and joint staffs, indicates strong potential for future success, keeping in mind though, that an officer's career track may not include all desired career milestones due to the recently enacted career milestone and progression model.
+As such, sustained superior performance in diverse billets, particularly direct senior leader support, operational staffs, community leadership, Washington, D.C. headquarters, and joint staffs, indicates strong potential for future success, keeping in mind though, that an officer's career track may not include all desired career milestones due to the recently enacted career milestone and progression model. - b.
+URL officer lateral transfer, Probationary Officer Continuation Boards and indefinite Reserve recalls and direct OCS accessions are the means for gaining officers into the PAO Community.
+Due to the variance in length of service for each of these accession methods career paths may vary.
+Upon entry into the PAO Community, officers will be sent directly to the PAO Qualification Course at the Defense Information School before their first PAO assignment.
+Their first assignment is typically at CHINFO headquarters, CHINFO field activities, CVN, or a Navy Public Affairs Support Element (NPASE), depending upon billet vacancy.
+During their first year in the community, all PAOs are required to qualify as Independent Duty PAOs, as demonstrated by earning the 7IQ AQD. - c.
+PAOs who have a successful track record of sustained superior performance directly supporting senior leaders (0-6 or higher) in articulating and communicating the commander's vision, mission, and objectives; who can create, review, and distribute public affairs content and products; and, who can implement public affairs in an operational or high visibility environment with skilled communication counsel and execution indicate potential to succeed as a lieutenant commander.

-- b.
-Best qualified PAOs should have a balance of increased leadership opportunity and increasing scope of public affairs responsibility in shore and sea billets.
-Officers who have successfully completed and have demonstrated superior performance in a lieutenant commander milestone tour, as demonstrated by earning the 7M1 AQD, should be given favorable consideration. - c.
-PAOs who obtain a post-graduate degree from a military service college or civilian institution, either in a Navy funded billet or independently, should be given favorable consideration. - d.
-Designation as a JQO, a successful tour in a joint billet, and completion of joint education are valuable in the development of senior PAOs.
-PAOs who have successfully completed these assignments should be given favorable consideration. - e.
-PAOs who obtain civilian accreditation in public relations, (AQDs: 7A1, 7A2) or certification as a communication management professional (AQDs: 7C1, 7C2) should be given favorable consideration - f.
-Considerations for Merit Reorder: Values for merit reorder are listed on the merit reorder slide in order of priority: - (1) Emphasis should be placed on a sustained superior performance throughout their time in grade, with particular scrutiny of their performance in milestone or independent tours. - (2) Officers selected for merit reorder should stand out among those selected for promotion as the best of the group.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (3) Superior performance in their assigned duties in operational or fleet tours is more important than earning degrees, accreditations and certifications.
+- d.
+PAOs who have a successful track record of sustained superior performance in independent duty, as demonstrated by earning the 7IC AQD, and staff assignments indicate potential to succeed as a lieutenant commander. - e.
+PAOs who obtain a post-graduate degree from a military service college or civilian institution, either in a Navy funded billet or independently, should be given favorable consideration. - f.
+Completion of joint education is valuable in the development of senior PAOs.
+PAOs who have successfully completed JPME Phase I should be given favorable consideration. - g.
+Considerations for Merit Reorder.
+Values for merit reorder are listed on the merit reorder slide in order of priority. - (1) Emphasis should be placed on a sustained superior performance throughout their time in grade, with particular scrutiny of their performance in milestone or independent tours. - (2) Officers selected for merit reorder should stand out among those selected for promotion as the best of the group. - (3) Superior performance in their assigned duties in operational or fleet tours is more important than earning degrees, accreditations and certifications.